 Includes expenditures not more specifically classified in other categories, including such items as the following:

-Dues for membership in state, county and other organizations that State officials and employees are required to join;
+Dues for membership in state, county, and other organizations that State officials and employees are required to join;

-Subscriptions to newspapers, magazines, and other periodicals, including continuous tax, rate, legal and other technical service subscriptions;
+Subscriptions to newspapers, magazines, and other periodicals, including continuous tax, rate, legal, and other technical service subscriptions;

-Taxes, assessments, etc. including filing fees, etc. on state-used or owned properties;
+Taxes, assessments, etc., including filing fees, etc. on state-used or owned properties;

 Registration fees for training conferences; and

-Interest excluding debt services, interest on long-term debt should be recorded in 69XXX-Debt services.
+Interest, excluding debt services, interest on long-term debt should be recorded in 69XXX-Debt services.

 I. Goods purchased for resale (62900–62999)